 Dave has said that the most important thing is having a fire plan.
 Know your plan and all family members must be on the same page when it comes to what to do.
 The CFA is there to help people but it is also your duty to help them as well.
 You must make sure the CFA is able to gain access to your property safely, as the trucks they use are huge and need good access and a large area to turn around in.

 As an example, Maffra’s biggest bushfire tanker is approximately 7 metres long, 3 metres wide and 4 metres high.
 It weighs in at 15 tonnes and has a turning circle of 35 metres.
 If your property or campsite is hard to get to the CFA cannot put their members in any more danger than they need to be – will it fit through your gate or down your driveway?
 And can it turn around if it does?

-/Your fire plan can be as simple as ‘leave early on a high-risk day’ to being as complex as being fully prepared to stay and defend your property.
-You have to realize that you will probably not have a fire truck helping you – in a severe bushfire situation there is too much fire and too few trucks – fire trucks are directed by a central control room and in most cases won’t be assigned to individual properties.
+Your fire plan can be as simple as ‘leave early on a high-risk day’ to being as complex as being fully prepared to stay and defend your property.
+You have to realise that you will probably not have a fire truck helping you – in a severe bushfire situation there is too much fire and too few trucks – fire trucks are directed to a central control room and in most cases won’t be assigned to individual properties.

 You can find a great information pack to help you develop your fire safety Australia plan here: http://www.cfa.vic.gov.au/plan-prepare/ and of course you can ask your local CFA for help to put it together.

 If you’d like more information you can contact the Maffra Fire Brigade via their Facebook page or their website www.maffrafirebrigade.org.au